 I just got the reference to John McCain's statement during the economic collapse of September, 2008, when Pepper's on the phone after returning from Monaco trying to salvage the company - "Yes, but the fundamentals of the company are very, very strong."
 I hadn't noticed that previously because the line is so perfect to the situation that it doesn't seem forced or worked-in at all.

-This may have been obvious for others, but at first I thought it was lame that Tony's father would hide the new element structure in the Stark Expo diorama instead of just writing it in one of the books that came with it, but it's possible that Tony's dad hid it there because he didn't want anyone else to find it but Tony.
+This may have been obvious for others, but at first I thought it was lame that Tony's father would hide the new element structure in the Stark Expo diorama instead of just writing it in one of the books that came with it, but it's possible that Tony's dad hid it there because he didn't want anyone else but Tony to find it.

 Not just a new element structure—it contained his study on the Tesseract, of all things, which gave birth to the arc reactor.
 Guess who tried to get rich off of it?
 Anton Vanko.

-This might not be exactly Fridge Brilliance but in Iron Man 2 it's seems like Tony is spinning out of control and fights his best friend because he's a drunken mess... except he's dying.
-He already gave Pepper his company, and now is giving the suit to the only person he can trust with it, Rhodey.
-While he is severely messed up emotionally speaking, so he can't just tell him what's wrong he knows if he acts fucked up enough, Rhodey will do the right thing and take it, proving he's the right man to be Iron Man's successor.
-The whole War Machine thing was planed, by him.
+This might not be exactly Fridge Brilliance but it seems like Tony is spinning out of control and fights his best friend because he's a drunken mess... except he's dying.
+He already gave Pepper his company, and now is giving the suit to the only person he can trust with it: Rhodey.
+While he is severely messed up emotionally speaking, so he can't just tell him what's wrong; he knows if he acts messed up enough, Rhodey will do the right thing and take it, proving he's the right man to be Iron Man's successor.
+The whole War Machine thing was planned by him.

 And why would he need to convince Rhodey with such an elaborate scheme, instead of, y'know, just asking him?
 Because he already did ask, and Rhodey refused to participate, in the first movie.